The 7 Most Effective B2B Marketing Strategies

 This is where the sales team comes into play.
 Your marketing strategy should include a good mix of content for people in all three stages of the sales funnel.
 Buyers at the “awareness” stage, for instance, are usually looking for educational content like blog posts, social content, courses, and ebooks.
 Podcasts are a surprisingly powerful tool in this stage.

-Another CMI study, conducted in April 2018, found that 57% of B2B marketers rated podcasts as being ‘very effective’ to engage prospects.
+The same CMI study found that 27% of B2B marketers rated podcasts as being ‘very effective’ to engage prospects.

 Because they’re usually less likely to make a purchase, many companies don’t think the “awareness” group is worth their content marketing efforts.
 This couldn't be further from the truth.
 Marketing expert Andrew Raso from Hubspot wrote that “those who find your content helpful and interesting may journey on to the middle of the funnel.”